xpsi-group/xpsi/docs/source/install.rst

     The specifications on this page regard the development environment: you are free to set up alternative environment.
-For installation on a high-performance system, instructions on this page, which tailor to a self-administered machine, may not be applicable.
+For installation on a high-performance system, instructions on this page, which tailor to a self-administered machine, are either not applicable or do not target performance.
 We direct the reader to the :ref:`surfsystems` page for guidance.

 To duplicate from file: